ananyagdevadiga/ananyagdevadiga/README.md

 <h2 align="left">Hi 👋!
-My name Ananya and I'm a sophomore enthusiastic towards learning new technologies</h2>
+My name is Ananya and I'm a sophomore enthusiastic towards learning new technologies</h2>

 ###